FELLOW

 BIOGRAPHY

-Prior to stepping into national leadership, Erika served as executive director of Minds Matter’s flagship New York City chapter for nine years.
-Under her leadership, the chapter more than doubled student enrollment, expanded its programming and staff, and significantly increased annual revenue.
-Before joining Minds Matter, Erika was the senior program officer at Humanities New York, where she directed statewide youth and community engagement initiatives, including award-winning programs for Latine and American Muslim communities.
-She began her career as a bilingual elementary school teacher in Texas and later taught literature as a lecturer at Hunter College.
-She has also worked as an expert facilitator focused on organizational dialogue and culture-building throughout her career.
+Before leading the network, Erika spent nine years as executive director of the Minds Matter New York City chapter, where she more than doubled student enrollment and expanded programming to support college success and career readiness.
+Earlier in her career, she served as a senior program officer at Humanities New York, directing statewide youth and community engagement initiatives, including award-winning programs serving Latine and American Muslim communities.
+She began her career as a bilingual elementary school teacher in Texas and later taught literature as a university lecturer at Hunter College.

-A proud Colombian-American, Erika was named a “40 Under 40 Rising Star” by the Hispanic Coalition of New York in 2018 and is an inaugural member of the Pinkerton Advanced Leadership Network, a cohort of nonprofit executives of color committed to expanding opportunity for NYC youth.
-She holds a bachelor’s degree from the University of Texas at Austin and a master’s degree from Teachers College, Columbia University.
+A proud Colombian-American, Erika was recognized as a Rising Star by the Hispanic Coalition of New York in 2018 and has served as a senior fellow with the Institute for Nonprofit Practice since 2022.
+She is an inaugural member of the Pinkerton Advanced Leadership Network and currently serves as a board member of Behind the Book.
+Erika holds a Bachelor of Arts from the University of Texas at Austin and a Master of Education from Teachers College, Columbia University.